 This 19th century mansion is full of holiday cheer and vintage toys this holiday season.
 “Christmas Playtime at the Mansion” is on display through Jan.
 3, 2021.
 The new exhibit recreates playful times during the mansion’s Victorian era when the third floor brimmed with children’s toys.
 Visitors can view the museum’s doll collection and vintage toys, as well as Christmas trees decorated with period-appropriate ornaments, a dining room set with antique silver and china, and Victorian gowns.
 View the COVID-19 safety guidelines and the Connecticut COVID-19 travel restrictions.
 (295 West Ave., Norwalk, Conn.)

-Step back in time at Hildene: Once again, the 412-acre estate, built in 1905 by Abraham Lincoln’s son Robert Todd Lincoln, will be decorated for the holidays as it might have been in 1912, and various musicians will play the Lincolns’ 1908 Aeolian pipe organ and Steinway piano throughout the holiday season.
+Step back in time at Hildene: Once again, the 412-acre estate, built in 1905 by Abraham Lincoln’s son Robert Todd Lincoln, is decorated for the holidays as it might have been in 1912.
 While you’re there, explore 12 miles of walking trails by foot, on snowshoes, or on cross-country skis.
+Here are the COVID-19 safety guidelines and Vermont’s COVID-19 travel restrictions.
 (1005 Hildene Road, Manchester, Vt.)